Tabshills/Hotel-Analysis/README.md

     3. Compared [Revenue By Room Type](https://github.com/Tabshills/Hotel-Analysis/blob/main/Revenue%20By%20Room.pdf)

 ### Hotel Analysis Findings
-From the Analysis Carried Out, You can easily spot that Manhattan has the highes booking Average,
+1. From the Analysis Carried Out, You can easily spot that Manhattan has the highes booking Average
+2. On the second analysis you can see that solely brooklyn, Queens, and Manhattan has hotel renting for up to $10,000.
+3. I found out that the rooms that generates the majority of profits generally are Apartments.

 ## Technical & Soft Skills:
 - [x]	Performing Pivot Tables